AplaProject/apla-docs-en/source/concepts/faq.rst

 #.
 Who pays for the operation of applications?

     - An account (binding account), which the tokens for payment of resources are debited from, is set by the contract creator on its activation.
 It can be defined using ecosystem's smart laws whether or not the ecosystem members will pay for work with the application, and if yes, than what way of payment it will be (contributions or otherwise).

 #.
 How are applications within ecosystems protected from exploit of their vulnerabilities?

     -  The platform team understands that there is no way to completely avoid mistakes in the program code of applications, especially given that applications can be written by any user.
 That's why we decided to create a mechanism that eliminates the consequences of vulnerability exploitation.
 The platform has a legal system (a set of smart laws), that allow for stopping the operation of an attacking application and make a number of transactions for restoring to the status quo.
 The rights to execute such contracts and voting procedures to grant these rights are defined in the smart laws of the platform's legal system.

 #.
-Which new functions are planned to be implemented in the Genesis platform in the future?
+Which new functions are planned to be implemented in |platform| in the future?

     - Visual interface designer,